 DAISY Award Rewards

-In addition to the recognition that a nurse receives as an award recipient, the staff on the nurse’s unit will receive Cinnabon cinnamon rolls.
+In addition to the recognition a nurse receives as an award recipient, the staff on the nurse’s unit will receive Cinnabon cinnamon rolls.
 The honoree will receive a:

 - "Healer's Touch" sculpture

 The award was established by the DAISY Foundation, an organization dedicated to the elimination of diseases attacking the immune system.
 The Foundation was established in 2000, by the family of J. Patrick Barnes.
 After Barnes died at age 33 from complications of idiopathic thrombocytopenic purpura (ITP), his parents created the foundation to recognize the skills and compassionate care of nurses, including those who took care of their son.